udhos/gateboard/README.md

 3\. `gateboard` client ([gateboard](./gateboard)) is a helper library to assist client application in retrieving current API ID for a given API name.
 The main benefit from this client is automatic caching for the name-to-id mappings.

-`gateboard` client usage would looks this:
+`gateboard` client usage looks like this:

 ```golang
 client := gateboard.NewClient(gateboard.ClientOptions{